SkanderChayoukhi/SIGHT_Challenge_IEEE_SUPCOM_SB/README.md

 images in lib/images/

-# to install the app on your phone :
+# To install the app on your phone :
 *open Wimbi.apk in your phone

 *give permission to install apps from Unknown Resources